How does this medication work? What will it do for me?

 Each mL of white-to-off-white opaque liquid contains 0.5 mg of perampanel.
 Nonmedicinal ingredients: sorbitol, microcrystalline cellulose, carboxymethyl-cellulose sodium, poloxamer 188, simethicone emulsion (purified water, polydimethylsiloxane, polyethylene glycol sorbitan tristearate, methylcellulose, silica gel, polyethylene glycol stearate, benzoic acid, sorbic acid, sulfuric acid), anhydrous citric acid, sodium benzoate, and purified water.

 How should I use this medication?

 The most appropriate dose of perampanel is one that provides good control of seizures without causing side effects that are too severe.

-The recommended starting dose for adults and adolescents who are taking certain anti-epileptic medications, including phenytoin, carbamazepine, or oxcarbamazepine, is 4 mg taken once daily at bedtime.
-For people who are not taking these medications, the starting dose is 2 mg taken once daily at bedtime.
+The recommended starting dose for adults and children is 2 mg or 4 mg once daily at bedtime, depending on whether you are taking certain anti-epileptic medications, including phenytoin, carbamazepine, or oxcarbamazepine.
 The dose of perampanel can be gradually increased to a maximum dose of 12 mg per day until satisfactory seizure control is seen or side effects become intolerable.

 Perampanel tablets may be taken with food or on an empty stomach.
 Perampanel suspension should be taken without food for the first 2 weeks when you start taking the suspension or if you have switched from tablets to the suspension.